dreamingechoes/layer-handler/README.md

 The theme for the documentation page was developed by [html5up](http://html5up.net).

+## TODO

+- Tests!
+- Add more events

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/dreamingechoes/layer-handler.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.